This artisan no knead bread recipe is so easy and so cheap! It’s perfect for beginner bakers, requires minimal work, and it tastes great every time!

 - When the dough has rested for an hour, and the pot has preheated, remove the pot from the oven.
-Carefully lift the dough from the surface and place into the pot.
-If your pot is stainless steel and not lined, you can line it with parchment paper first.
+Carefully lift the dough from the surface and place it into the pot.
+If your pot is stainless steel and not lined, you can line it with a piece of parchment paper first.

 - Replace the lid and place the pot back in the oven.
 Bake for 30 minutes with the lid on.

-- Remove the lid and bake for another 15 minutes, or until the top is golden-medium brown.
+- Carefully remove the lid and bake for another 15 minutes, or until the top is golden brown.

 - Allow to cool completely (at least 30 minutes in a spot where air can flow freely above and below).

 *Vital wheat gluten is optional but helps create a more pliable, softer loaf.